 He devoted several years to work as the editor-in-chief for a heavily revised second edition of Mircea Eliade’s sixteen-volume Encyclopedia of Religion (Macmillan, 1987), the standard reference work in the field.
 Of the more than 3200 articles by some 2000 different contributors in that revised Encyclopedia of Religion (Macmillan Reference, 2005), roughly a third are entirely new and most other entries are substantially updated; it was awarded “best reference source in any category” for 2005 by the American Library Association.

 His current project involves a three-book set that addresses different aspects of the religion and architecture of the southern Mexican archaeological-tourist site of Monte Albán, Oaxaca.
-The first of those volumes, Narrating Monte Albán: Seven True Stories of the Great Zapotec Capital of Southern Mexico, is complete and under consideration for publication; the second, tentatively entitled The Religion of Monte Albán: Ritual-Architecture Conceptions and Receptions at the Great Zapotec Capital of Southern Mexico, is the book on which he is currently working; and the third, tentatively entitled The History of a Ruin: The Ongoing Life of a Long-Abandoned pre-Columbian Capital in Southern Mexico, which will address the status and import of the Monte Albán “ruins” during colonial, modern and contemporary eras, is in earlier stages of preparation.
+The first of those volumes, Narrating Monte Albán: Seven True Stories of the Great Zapotec Capital of Southern Mexico, is complete (and the manuscript is available at https://u.osu.edu/jones70personalwebsite): the second, The Religion of Monte Albán: Reflections on an Enduring Work of Sacred Architecture in Oaxaca, Mexico is in process (and the first 1000 pages of the manuscript are also available at https://u.osu.edu/jones70personalwebsite); the third book, tentatively entitled The History of a Ruin: The Ongoing Life of a Long-Abandoned pre-Columbian Capital in Southern Mexico, which will address the status and import of the Monte Albán “ruins” during colonial, modern and contemporary eras, is in earlier stages of preparation.